scribd/scribd.github.io/_posts/2020-06-24-shipping-rust-to-production.md

 and our visibility went up almost immediately!

+The syslog-to-Kafka gateway was a critical piece of the overall View Analytics data pipeline, but having such a system available has already paid dividends.
+A number of other internal projects have taken advantage of the ability to route syslog traffic into Kafka.

 ---

 Scribd has a number of services deployed in production using Ruby, Golang, Python, Java, and now a little bit of Rust too.
 As far as weekend hacks go, [hotdog](https://github.com/reiseburo/hotdog) worked out quite well, if you have thousands of log entries per second that you need to get into Kafka, give it a try!